-Strong oral carcinogen identified in smokeless tobaccoApril 2nd, 2012 in Health /
+Strong oral carcinogen identified in smokeless tobaccoApril 2, 2012 in Medicine & Health / Health

 The chemical (S)-N'-nitrosonornicotine, or (S)-NNN, which is present in smokeless tobacco products, is a strong oral carcinogen, according to results presented at the AACR Annual Meeting 2012, held here March 31 - April 4.